PotatoGamo/Conturtle/README.md

-# TURTROLER
+# CONTURTLE

-**TURTROLER** is a CC-TWEAKED turtle controller that includes a WebSocket server and a turtle script, designed for seamless integration and easy usage.
+**CONTURTLE** is a CC-TWEAKED turtle controller that includes a WebSocket server and a turtle script, designed for seamless integration and easy usage.

 ## Table of Contents